abinit/abinit/doc/tutorial/eph.md

 basically the first part of the normal DDK files for E field perturbation, without the wave function coefficients).

-The anaddb "files" file must specify where the ddk files are, so anaddb can calculate the Fermi velocities.
-It actually reads:
+The ANADDB input must specify where the ddk files are, so ANADDB can calculate the Fermi velocities.
+The variable ddk_filepath points to a small file listing the 3 DDK files to be used, whose contents in our case are:

-    teph_6.in
-    teph_6.out
-    teph_2.ddb.out
-    moldyn
-    teph_3o_GKK.bin
-    teph.ep
-    teph_6.ddk

-where the last line is the name of a small file listing the 3 DDK files to be used:

     teph_1_DS5_GKK4
     teph_1_DS5_GKK5